LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/expressions-and-evaluation.rst

 .. index:: ! expression

 An **expression** is a combination of values, variables, operators, and calls to functions.
-An expression can be thought of as a a formula that is made up of multiple pieces.
+An expression can be thought of as a formula that is made up of multiple pieces.

 .. index::
    pair: expression; evaluation